Jesewe/Jesewe/README.md

-## 👋 About Me
+﻿## 👋 About Me
 Greetings fellow coders!
-I'm a programming enthusiast on a perpetual journey to unravel the secrets of code.
-I wield my skills in a variety of languages, weaving digital wonders with:
+I'm a programming enthusiast on a perpetual journey to unravel the secrets and techniques of code.
+I wield my skills in lots of languages, weaving digital wonders with:

 - 🐍 Python
 - 🌐 JavaScript